eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 To maintain future quality of GlassFish, many fixes to the internal TCKs tests were done.

 As a new feature, command completion is now enabled in the OSGi interactive console.

-Download links are available from the [GlassFish Download page](download.md)

 ## February 29, 2024 -- Eclipse GlassFish 7.0.13 Available